process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 tests requiring a web browser (Chromium only for now).

 We have the following types of end-to-end tests:
+- `generated svg`:
-- `generated svg`: ensure SVG elements are present on the web page (mainly non regression, to verify that the `mxGraph` integration uses SVG for rendering)
+  - They ensure that SVG elements are present in the DOM of pages running in a Web Browser.
+They mainly check `mxGraph` non regression, they verify that the `mxGraph` integration correctly generates correct SVG nodes/elements.
-- visual testing (see below)
+  - They are very close to the 'DOM' integration tests except that we check the DOM in the browser here instead of with JSDOM in integration tests.
+- visual testing (see below).
+In visual tests, we are focussing on the actual rendering, what the user sees.
+We don't care if the Diagram is rendered with SVG, HTML Canvas or something else.

 Tests change frequency:
 - `generated svg` tests are very rarely changed, as they are testing the `mxGraph` integration at very high level.